Should you follow a tariqa?

 Imam al-Junayd al-Baghdadi (d.
 297 AH) said: Our path is restricted by the Qur’an and the Sunnah, so whoever does not memorize the Qur’an, does not write hadiths, and does not understand Fiqh, cannot be followed.

-Shaykh Imam Abu al-Hasan al-Shazli (d.
+Shaykh Imam Abu al-Hasan al-Shadhili (d.
 656 AH) said: Whoever calls to Allah Almighty other than what the Messenger of Allah, may God bless him and grant him peace, called he is an imposter.

-Some shuyukh ask their students to confess their sins to them.
+In other tariqas, some shuyukh ask their students to confess their sins to them.
 This is not from the Quran or sunnah.
 Your sins are between you and Allah.
 You have been commanded to veil your sins, and telling them all to someone regularly is giving them power over you as well as the means to control or blackmail you.

 If anyone encourages you directly or indirectly to make financial contributions to the shaykh, you must be careful that you are not being exploited.